 Comprehensive travel insurance is the highest level of cover available, and generally includes cover for overseas medical expenses, cancellation costs, delayed or lost luggage and personal liability.
 Some brands also automatically include cover for ski, cruise and rental car excess.
 While virtually all brands have a comprehensive policy, not all policies are created equal so shop around to find one that works for you.

-Compare comprehensive travel insurance from 20+ brands
+Compare comprehensive travel insurance quotes

 The finder rating ranks policies based on how comprehensive they are (i.e. how well each feature covers you).
 You'll notice that the policies are sorted from the highest finder rating to the lowest, not by price.